Greenlight logo

 9. Charitable giving

 You can also budget your generosity.
 If there are charities, churches, or nonprofits you want to support, you can add a charitable giving category.
 Making the decision of who to give to and how much to give is a valuable family activity too.
+Even younger kids can get involved!
+Greenlight has a “Give” feature where they can choose charities to support and set aside money from their own allowance to give back.

 10. Child care and education

-Raising kids certainly changes the budget — but, how it changes can be different for all of us.
+Raising kids certainly changes the budget, but how it changes can be different for all of us.
 If you have one or more kids enrolled in daycare or private school, this category might be a more substantial part of your budget.

 11. Miscellaneous